-IAS 34.16A(i), [IFRS 5.38, 41] In June 2024, management committed to a plan to sell part of a manufacturing facility within the Non-recycled Papers segment.
+In June 2025, management committed to a plan to sell part of a manufacturing facility within the Non-recycled Papers segment.
 Accordingly, part of that facility is presented as a disposal group held for sale.
-Efforts to sell the disposal group have started and a sale is expected by April 2025.
+Efforts to sell the disposal group have started and a sale is expected by April 2026.

-As at 30 June 2024, the disposal group comprised assets of EUR 12,891 thousand less liabilities of EUR 3,650 thousand, detailed as follows.
+As at 30 June 2025 the disposal group comprised assets of EUR 12,891 thousand less liabilities of EUR 3,650 thousand, detailed as follows.

-In thousands of euro Note
+In thousands of EUR Note

 Property, plant and equipment 15 8,756

 Inventories 2,750

-Trade and other receivables 6 1,385
+Trade and other receivables 6(B) 1,385

 Trade and other payables (3,650)

 9,241

-IAS 34 15B(b)

-An impairment loss of EUR 25 thousand writing down the carrying amount of the disposal group to its fair value less costs to sell has been included in 'other expenses' in the condensed consolidated statement of profit or loss and OCI.^a
+IAS 34.15B(b), [IFRS 5.41(c)] Impairment losses of EUR 25 thousand, for write-downs of the disposal group to the lower of its carrying amount and its fair value less costs to sell, have been included in 'other expenses' in the condensed consolidated statement of profit or loss and OCI.^a